top of page

 GLAN and Al-Haq are taking the UK government to the High Court over continued weapons exports to Israel, despite the ongoing violations of international law and UK rules which demand an immediate halt of all export licences.

-Current status: The government announced on 2nd September 2024 that they have partially suspended UK weapons exports to Israel, following emergency action by GLAN and Al-Haq.
+The government announced on 2nd September 2024 that they have partially suspended UK weapons exports to Israel, following emergency action by GLAN and Al-Haq.
 There are 30 export licences which have been suspended of 350 current export licences to Israel and aid this will not include component parts for the F-35 programme.
 We are continuing our fight for accountability and for a total suspension of all export licences to Israel.
-More to come on this developing story.

 We have now filed our extensive evidence with the High Court detailing the unlawful and unreliable use of torture derived information by Israel to justify attacks on medical personnel and facilities as well as aid workers, which undermines the UK's reliance on Israeli assurances in their response to our case.